zeromq/czmq/README.txt

 * To wrap the 0MQ core API in semantics that are natural and lead to shorter, more readable applications.
 * To hide the differences between versions of 0MQ, particularly 2.x and 3.x.
 * To provide a space for development of more sophisticated API semantics.
+* To wrap the 0MQ security features with high-level tools and APIs.
+* To become the basis for other language bindings built on top of CZMQ.

 CZMQ grew out of concepts developed in [ØMQ - The Guide](http://zguide.zeromq.org).